qrvey/partner-portal/docs/release-notes/known-issues.md

 * **AT-14197 - Exports failing when an orphan filter is applied**: If an orphan filter is applied to exports in an Automation Flow, the user receives an email notification that the report could not be exported.

 * **AT-12531 - Automatic Column Links added after creating a chart not being applied**: The chart needs to be created after the Automatic Column Link has been created in order for the links to work.

-* **EX-3096 - Filter applied to the attachment does not display**: When a Flow exports a PDF with a filter via email, the filter is correctly applied, but the “Filters Applied:“ label incorrectly displays “No Filters Applied”.

 * **EX-1436 - Lack of support for Unicode characters in PDF exports**: When a user exports data that contains unicode characters, the downloaded file displays squares in place of the characters.